The effects of education policy on families was brought home to me once during a Lyft ride.

 It only matters that the arbitrary standards of academic bookkeeping were satisfied.

-(If you are provoked by my calling them “arbitrary,” please, read chapter two of my book More Joy More Genius and get back to me about why I’m wrong.)
+(If you are provoked by my calling them “arbitrary,” please, read chapter 14 of my book Schooling for Holistic Equity and get back to me about why I’m wrong.)

 To be generous, let’s assume that the advocates of this status quo have not yet realized that appropriate measures are now available that can provide us with useful checks on the quality that we need.

-The negative consequences of training children to normalize poor motivation and DISengagement across the globe everyday are, according to Gallup, costing us trillions of dollars every year.*
+The negative consequences of training children to normalize poor motivation and DISengagement across the globe everyday are costing us trillions of dollars every year, according to Gallup (Harter, 2017).

 Those trillions of dollars indicate that current education policies have created a massive market failure.